aleferna12/colordict/README.md

         # Removing color 'orange' from all palettes:
         colordict_instance.remove_all('orange')

-- If you don't provide a palette name when using "add()", colors will be stored in a palette called "independent"
+- If you don't provide a palette name when using `add()`, colors will be stored in a palette called "independent"
 - Palettes are automatically created when adding colors to them if necessary
 - By default, trying to add colors that already exists will not work and a message will be printed telling you so
     > This was made to prevent you from unwillingly overwriting colors that already exist
-    - If you are sure you are not creating different colors with the same name (e.g. you are just creating a palette of existing colors), then set "check=False" when adding a color:
+    - If you are sure you are not creating different colors with the same name (e.g. you are just creating a palette of existing colors), then set `check=False` when adding a color:

             colordict_instance.add('color_name', rgb_a, palette='my_palette', check=False)